confluentinc/ksql/design-proposals/klip-27-enhanced-udf-configuration-options.md

 **Status**: _Approved_ |
 **Discussion**: [GitHub PR](https://github.com/confluentinc/ksql/pull/5269)

-**tl;dr:** This KLIP suggests to introduce a new configuration option in order to externally define UDF properties, that can be shared among a group / family of (custom) UDFs which logically belong together.
+**tl;dr:** This KLIP suggests to introduce a new configuration option in order to define UDF properties, that can be shared among a group / family of (custom) UDFs which logically belong together.
 At the same time, support for the `_global_` scope of configuration settings should get dropped.

 ## Motivation and background